Aguascalientes Mexico Travel Guide

 Planning your arrival at the airport or bus station.

 Mexican Tourism Tax (DNI) usually in international air ticket prices.
-Pay at airport if not included.
+Pay at airport if not part of the price.

 Passport, boarding pass/bus ticket, and the FMM card's departure portion.